-The Child Nurse Practice Development Initiative is proud to host these APFP Nurse Fellows and to date, a 70 nurses from 8 African countries have graduated with either the Postgraduate Diploma or Masters in Nursing.
+The Child Nurse Practice Development Initiative is proud to host these APFP Nurse Fellows and to date, a 74 nurses from 8 African countries have graduated with either the Postgraduate Diploma or Masters of Nursing in Child Nursing.

 To read more about the APFP fellows, past and present, click on links below.